 During the first half of May, Redondela dresses up to pay tribute to an animal that is both the king of the sea and the kitchen.
 In the town, a marquee becomes the centre of a popular tasting, as restaurants strive to amaze diners with their recipes.

 And they succeed, year after year.
 Proof of that is the ever-increasing turnout, with thousands of visitors coming to town in the last few years.
 The cuttlefish is, of course, the star of these dishes, and the ingredients that go with it vary greatly, according to each chef's imagination.
 With rice, stewed, in its own ink, with potatoes, with clams, in an empanada (a typical Galician pie, usually with a savoury filling), in a fabada (a typical Asturian dish made with beans) or with grelos (turnip tops)… these are just some of the options that whet the visitor's appetite.
 Not only does the festival offer a feast for your palate, but it also becomes a competition for restaurants, which vie for the distinctions awarded to the most original dishes, be they creative or traditional.

-This year, 2017, the Cuttlefish Festival of Redondela turns thirty-one.
+This year, 2018, the Cuttlefish Festival of Redondela turns thirty-two.
 Much more than just a celebration, this event demonstrates how important the cuttlefish is for the town's character.
 Cuttlefish live in local waters and they are caught the old-fashioned way in the Cove of San Simón –where they are most abundant– using creels, with a traditional technique that has been passed down from one generation to the next.